hashicorp/nomad/website/source/docs/jobspec/index.html.md

   the attribute.
 This sets the operator to "regexp" and the `value` to the regular expression.

+* `unique` - Unique accepts a boolean value and can be used to mark a Job or a Task Group as requiring placement on unique nodes.
+If the `unique` constraint is placed on a Job, all of it's Task Groups must be placed on unique nodes.
+If the `unique` constraint is placed on a Task Group, then multiple instances of that Task Group must be placed on unique nodes.
+This sets the operator to "unique" if `unique` is set to "true".
+If set to "false", the constraint is ignored as this is the default behavior.

 Below is a table documenting the variables that can be interpreted:

 <table class="table table-bordered table-striped">